nicksonjean/PHP-Generic-Database/README.md

   - [ ] Create a new class for cache connections settings.
   - [ ] Create a new class for cache results.
   - [ ] Create a new class for cache queries.
-  - [ ] Create a new class for Statements.
+  - [x] Create a new class for Statements.
-  - [ ] Rename class Statements to Fetchts.
+  - [x] Rename class Statements to Fetchts.
-  - [ ] Optimize class Statements to use in Fetchts class.
+  - [x] Create class Statements to use in Specialized Connection class.
-  - [ ] Optimize class Statements for MySQLi, PgSQL, SQLSrv, SQLite and ODBC.
+  - [ ] Optimize class Statements for PgSQL, SQLSrv, Firebird, SQLite (MySQLi, PDO, ODBC has optimized).
+  - [ ] Create Interface for Fetchs and Statements Classes.
   - [ ] Install a lib from SQL Parser to use in Query and Prepare Method.
-  - [ ] Fix prepare method for PDO engine.
+  - [ ] Fix prepare method for PDO and ODBC engine with makeArgs method.
   - [ ] Fix problem with method Arrays::makeArgs to SQLSrv engine.